 These are all valid questions that deserve a thorough explanation.

-Here at Sheffield Metals, the bulk of our metal coils and sheets consist of our energy-efficient metal roofing metal brand, COOLR®, which is a metal roof and wall product engineered to meet the compliance standards set forth by ENERGY STAR® and LEED.
+Here at Sheffield Metals, the bulk of our metal coils and sheets consist of our energy-efficient metal roofing metal brand, COOLR®, which is a metal roof and wall product engineered to meet energy efficiency compliance standards (i.e., LEED, the Cool Roof Rating Council, ENERGY STAR*, etc.).

 In other words, we know how important it is to have sustainable roofing products for architects to specify, contractors to install, and property owners to benefit from.
 Let’s discuss cool roofing further and dive deeper into how its heat tendencies are measured.